 This is the best for natural modes of re-hydrating dried out cannabis flowers.
 Take just the tiniest piece of fresh, organic green leaf kale into a bag or jar of cured cannabis buds.
 Let this veg sit in the jar until the flowers have soaked up their natural moisture and remove from the stash.
-They should take on very little to no vegetable flavor from this all natural method.
+They should take on very little to no vegetable flavour from this all-natural method.

 This is a pretty new humidity pack on the market from a company called Integra.
-Integra Boost packets come with a color changing card that lets us know exactly when the packet is out of moisture.
-They not only add moisture to the flowers, they keep mold from forming for the longest lasting cannabis flowers every single time.
-As the newer product on the market it seems that Integra can surely compete with the humidipak giants, Boveda.
+Integra Boost packets come with a colour changing card that lets us know exactly when the packet is out of moisture.
+They not only add moisture to the flowers; they keep mold from forming for the longest lasting cannabis flowers every single time.
+As the newer product on the market, it seems that Integra can surely compete with the humidipak giants, Boveda.

-These are our five favorite ways to add moisture back into our stash, but surely there’s more options out there.
+These are our five favourite ways to add moisture back into our stash, but surely there are more options out there.
 Do you have a way to re-hydrate buds that we didn’t list here?
-Let me know in the comments.